-In F2 the system matures slightly.
 The above system is still followed.
 The ability for children to move back up the system is still in place and reviewed at key times in the day.
-For example, a good practitioner may sit with their class before lunch and reflect on the behaviour chart and move the children back to the smiley face for the start of the afternoon.
+For example, a good practitioner may sit with their class before lunch and reflect on the behaviour giving children a fresh start after lunch for example.